CDiaz-MS/MixedRealityToolkit-Unity/Documentation/ExperimentalFeatures.md

 If a component is marked experimental you can expect the following:
 - An example scene demonstrating usage, located under `MixedRealityToolkit.Examples\Experimental` subfolder
 - Experimental features may not have docs.
-- They probably don't have tests.
+- They don't have tests.
 - Experimental features are subject to change.